 Outreach is a vital component of any archive or library service’s strategy, and this applies as much to digital archives created via digitisation as it does to physical ones.

 To us, the term broadly means carrying out a wide range of promotional activities to inform a potential user or visitor about your archive.
-Typical benefits include increased awareness, a rise in footfall, a rise in website traffic, and more; which can in turn help towards revenue generation.
+Typical benefits include increased awareness, a rise in footfall and an increase in archive traffic, and more; which can in turn help towards revenue generation.

 But with increased workloads and budget cuts, making decisions in terms of an archive’s outreach strategy - not to mention researching potential techniques - may not be top of your list of priorities.

-So to help you get started, or develop your current strategy, we’ve approached archivists and collection managers running successful outreach and marketing programmes to share their best practice advice...
+So, to help you get started, or develop your current strategy, we’ve approached archivists and collection managers, who are already running successful outreach and marketing programmes, to share their best practice advice and tips with you.